 Sam also manages the administration of any multiple-role assignments JacksonStone & Partners is awarded, such as change programs and re-structures.
 You can trust Sam to be the point of contact for all roles, and ensure that roles are administered timely and consistently.

-Anna is our fantastic receptionist who ensures our front office operates effectively and professionally.
+Helen is our fantastic receptionist who ensures our front office operates effectively and professionally.
+She is the friendly, welcoming face of JacksonStone & Partners

-Getting all our Consultants to the right place, at the right time, with the right people is no mean feat – and Anna accomplishes this with a positive manner and meticulous care.
-Beyond her management of the front-office, Anna is always willing to jump in and assist with whatever is needed, and is deeply valued by her colleagues.
+Getting all our Consultants to the right place, at the right time, with the right people is no mean feat – and Helen accomplishes this with a positive manner and meticulous care.
+Beyond her management of the front-office, Helen is always willing to jump in and assist with whatever is needed, and is deeply valued by her colleagues.